The Riigikogu discussed the approval of the shortlist of cultural construction works of national importance19.05.2021

-At today’s sitting of the Riigikogu, the matter of significant national importance “New…
+At today’s remote-participation sitting of the Riigikogu, the Draft Resolution approving the shortlist…

 Work of the Cultural Affairs Committee